GravityKit/GravityView/readme.txt

 == Changelog ==

+* Fixed: The `[gravityview]` shortcode would not be parsed properly due to HTML encoding when using certain page builders, including OptimizePress

 = 1.19.2 on December 21, 2016 =

 * Added: Search Bar now supports displaying State and Country fields as Select, List, or Radio input types (before, only text fields)